How to teach children about recycling – FREE activities

 - One plastic bag

-Step 2 – explaining children why recycling is important
+Step 2 – explaining to children why recycling is important

 It’s important to explain the benefits of recycling to the kids so that they want to be involved in the action.
 And we can do this in more ways.